Days 1 - 2

 FLY LONDON TO KOTA KINABALU

 Our birdwatching tour to Borneo begins with a flight from London Heathrow to the Malaysian capital, Kuala Lumpur, where we arrive the following day.
 An onward connecting flight carries us to Kota Kinabalu, in the state of Sabah (northern Borneo).
-We'll be welcomed by our Malaysian bird guide, 'Mr Lee', and transfer to our hotel.
+We'll be welcomed by our Malaysian bird guide, 'Mr Lee', and transfer directly to our hotel.
 Night Kota Kinabalu

 Days 3 - 6